Kavya1789/ACL-Docs/workshop/07_Performance_as_a_Self_Service/09_Compare_Tests_in_Dynatrace/README.md

 In this lab you'll learn how to leverage Dynatrace to identify the difference between three performance tests.
 Literally, a couple of clicks can tell you the reason why one build was slower compared to another one.

 ## Step 1: Locate the carts service

 1. In Dynatrace go to Transactions and services
 1. Click on **Filtered by** and select `Tag:environment:dev`.
 1. Select the service ItemsController.
-1. You should be able to visualize the 3 deployment Events on the bottom right panel.
+1. You should be able to visualize the 3 Custom info events on the bottom right panel of the service.
 ![compare_builds](./assets/dt-events.png)

 ## Step 2: Analyze the traffic

 1. Click on **Response time** on the request panel.
 1. On the top bar select the timeframe that allows you to visualize the 3 tests.
 1. Click on create analysis view.